jacasta2/nba_analysis/README.md

 The cron job is scheduled to run at 12:00 every Thursday and creates a log in the folder **logs**.
 The file `cron_job.txt` in the folder **src** contains the cron job configuration.
 Please update the paths accordingly and then copy and paste the content in `crontab`.

 To make sure the job runs automatically, I configured my computer to start the cron service at startup.
 To achieve this, I first needed to prevent WSL to ask for a password to start the cron service.
 This requires to modify the file `etc/sudoers`.
-Open this file with the following command:
+Start your WSL terminal and open the sudoers file with the following command:

 ```bash
 sudo visudo
 ```

-And add the following line:
+Add the following line:

 ```vim
 %sudo ALL=NOPASSWD: /usr/sbin/service cron start
 ```

-Then, in Windows, I created a `.bat` file with the following command:
+Then, in Windows, I created a `.bat` file with the following content:

 ```bat
 wsl sudo service cron start